fdev31/weye/doc/source/dev/jsapi.rst

                      :list: list display, for folders most of the time

      :type template: Object
-     :arg item: data used in itemplate, `backlink` and `permalink` will automatically be added
+     :arg item: data used in template, `backlink` and `permalink` will automatically be added

          .. hint::  If the template is not standard, you should load it using `ich.addTemplate(name, mustacheTemplateString) <http://icanhazjs.com/#methods>`_.